 HSE winter plan delayed by late decisions on funding

-Plan to be submitted to Department of Health for approval in the coming days
+Plan to be submitted to Department of Health for approval in coming days

+Minister for Health Simon Harris said on Monday he was “worried” about the impact on patients attending hospital over the coming winter period.
+Photograph: Gareth Chaney/Collins

 The examination of the lessons learned from last year – which saw record levels of hospital overcrowding and more than 700 patients on trolleys on occasions – has been finalised in recent days.
 File photograph: Getty Images